cfbolz/pypy-15-blog/blogpost.rst

 first bootstrapped version was really really slow, a couple of hundred times slower than CPython.

+..
+XXX antocuni: are you sure this is correct?
+I have a vague remembering that this is something which it happened at the first or second sprint I participated to (so, after June 2006).
+But it is entirely possible that I remember wrongly and what happenened is that someone of you told me about this story at that time :)

 $$ image champagne

 RPython's Modularity Problems